banty/spacex-api-consume/ReadMe.txt

 2. Frontend
   To run frontend
   1. navigate to spacex-front
+  2. npm install
-  2. run the follwoing command
+  3. run the follwoing command
       npm run dev
 ##How to use the front end
  1. The frontend project consumes API both from spacex